OpenTermsArchive/engine/ops/README.md

 # Open Terms Archive Ops

-Recipes to set up the infrastructure for the Open Terms Archive app and deploy it.
+Recipes to set up the infrastructure of and deploy Open Terms Archive.

-> Recettes pour mettre en place l'infrastructure et déployer l'application Open Terms Archive

 ## Requirements